Exploitable weaknesses in a cipher system

 Manipulating the cryptologic, or actually the cryptographic algorithm,

-requires quite some mathematical ingenuity, and is not simple at all.
+requires quite some mathematical ingenuity, and is not trivial at all.

 During the 1970s, the weaknesses were discovered by several (unwitting)